check-spelling-sandbox/java-module-workshop/module-6/README.md

 }
 ```

-10. You can also limit the resources a container has access to like CPU and memory.
+10. You can also limit the resources for a container like CPU and memory.
 Here's an example of a test that checks the GC a Java process selects in constrained environments:
 Add it to your test class, run the test, explore the results.

 ```java